amarao/duoload/README.md

 * I want to cleanup code.
 There are multiple warnings I want to cleanup before doing anything else. `[done]`
 * I want to support json output.
 I found apkg a bit hard to validate, and multiple outputs will be of a great help. `[done]`
 * I want to support stdout in json output.
 Trivial. `[done]`.
 It was hard.
-* I want to add a proper CI (there are plenty of tests to run) `[plan]`
+* I want to add a proper CI (there are plenty of tests to run) `[done]`
-* I want to provide releases for all major architectures `[plan]`.
+* I want to provide releases for all major architectures `[done]`.
 I never cross-build rust applications before, going to be fun.
 * I want to provide a docker image (multi-arch) `[plan]`
 * I want to write/generate documentation on how to use it.
 Extracting deck id is not the simplest task. `[plan]`.
 Or should I find a way to automate it?
 * I want to validate it works on someone's else machine and deck `[plan]`